 - Rockwell: RSView

-Automation also has come to optimize and make jobs easier inside the industry.
-SCADA systems helps both the operator and the manager to control the process.
-Several repetitive tasks are automated and more time is left for decision tasks.
-SCADA in industrial automation is widely used.
-When talking about industrial automation, PLC, HMI, is also usually involved an SCADA system.
+Automation technology also has come to optimize and make manufacturing jobs easier inside the company.
+SCADA systems helps both the operator, manager or the engineer to control the process in the company.
+Several repetitive tasks are automated in the manufacturing and more time is left for decision tasks by computer programming with a specific language.
+SCADA in industrial automation is widely used for management.
+When talking about industrial automation, PLC, HMI, is also usually involved an SCADA software.
 SCADA is a supervisory system where real-time industry information is gathered through a communication network.
-The equipment in a factory may have a communication ability.
+The equipment in a factory may have a communication technology ability.
 It allows PLC equipment to send the data acquisition to computers in a company.
 These computers, that have a SCADA system installed, allow you to receive the data acquisition from the equipment.